 See the process identified in Board of Trustees' Policies BOT 4.2.3 through 4.2.10.

 1. Faculty members are expected to refrain from engaging in non-collegial behavior towards each other that will threaten or harm the productive environment critical for the progress and success of the unit and the university community.
 The functions of teaching/professional effectiveness, scholarship/creative activities, and service should be free from "incivility, misuse of authority, intimidation, humiliation, retaliation, and infringement upon personal and academic freedoms".
 (Source: Senior Leadership Team policy SLT 3.3)

 2. Collegiality should be understood in professional, not personal, terms, as it relates to the performance of a faculty member's duties.
 Collegiality does not refer to one's view of another's social skills or position on controversial issues, which should not be part of the faculty evaluation process.
 Nor does collegiality require a display of enthusiasm, dedication, or "fit" within the unit.

 3. Collegiality is not a fourth, separate evaluation criterion at Grand Valley.
 Only the three criteria specified in the General Personnel Policies (i.e., teaching/professional effectiveness, scholarly/creative activities, and service) are appropriately part of the evaluation process; however, non-collegial behavior can be relevant as a qualitative standard applied to those three criteria during a personnel action and may result in a negative outcome.
 (When non-collegial behavior affects the unit's ability to function productively, it should be brought up under the service evaluation criterion.)

 4. Non-collegiality is normally a pattern of behavior.
 Verified and documented allegations of "repeated and unreasonable activity, or a severe non-collegial act" (Source SLT 3.3), will be considered evidence of non-collegial behavior in the context of personnel actions.
 Concerns about non-collegial behavior must be communicated in writing to the faculty member by the unit head before they can be brought up in a personnel action.

 5. Academic misconduct, illegal activity, violations of GVSU's discrimination policy, or violations of academic integrity are a separate matter and should be addressed through proper disciplinary procedures.

-See also the Collegiality Policy Statement in the President's Cabinet Policies [PC 3.3]
+See also the Collegiality Policy Statement in the President's Cabinet Policies [SLT 3.3]

 F. Contract Renewals, Promotion and Tenure Decisions